-Is Frederique Constant a luxury watch brand?
+Make no mistake: Frederique Constant is a luxury watch brand.

 The Swiss watchmaker is owned by Citizen and adheres to the same value-driven ethos, offering a ton of watch for your money.
 But most of the brand’s catalog is priced between $2,000 and $5,000, with many options reaching into the decidedly luxurious five-figure range.